Skip to main content

 Basic authentication using a Databricks username and password reached end of life on July 10, 2024.
 See End of life for Databricks-managed passwords.

-Databricks unified authentication uses a standard set of environment variables to store credential values.
-These variables let you run Databricks CLI commands or call APIs without repeatedly configuring authentication.
+Databricks unified authentication provides a consistent way to configure authentication across all supported tools and SDKs.
+This approach uses standard environment variables and configuration profiles to store credential values, so you can run CLI commands or call APIs without repeatedly configuring authentication.

 Environment variable